skia4delphi/skia4delphi/README.md

 - **FMX**: .bmp, .gif, .ico, .webp, .wbmp and raw images (.arw, .cr2, .dng, .nef, .nrw, .orf, .raf, .rw2, .pef and .srw).

-As a result, any Delphi control, such as a TImage, can normally load these new formats.
+As a result, any Delphi control, such as a TImage, can normally load these new formats automatically.

-## FMX Canvas
+## **FMX Render**

 It is possible to replace the default Canvas from FMX to Skia based Canvas.
-Once this feature is enabled, all FMX controls will be painted using Skia4Delphi automatically.
-With that it is possible to improve the quality and performance of the drawings for the FMX as well as for the whole library.
+Once this feature is enabled, all FMX controls will be painted internally using Skia4Delphi automatically.
+With that it is possible to improve the quality and performance of the drawings throughout the FMX app, as well as generating better integration with other library features.

-### Enable Canvas
+### Enable Skia Render

-Open the source of your Delphi Application Project _(.dpr)_, include the `Skia.FMX` unit **after** the `FMX.Forms` unit, and set the `GlobalUseSkia` to **True**, as in the example below:
+Open the source of your Delphi Application Project _(.dpr)_, include the `Skia.FMX` unit right **after** the `FMX.Forms` unit, and set the `GlobalUseSkia` to **True**, as in the example below:

 ```pascal
 uses